 Turning 35 is a big milestone.
-I am officially middle age! 🙂 Just like how I reflected when I turned 30, I decided to do a mini reflection now that I have turned 35.
+I am officially middle age! 🙂 Of course, not everything is roses and happiness, I also started to use a Dim Supplement to counter early menopause consequences.
+Just like how I reflected when I turned 30, I decided to do a mini reflection now that I have turned 35.

 Here are 10 things that I have learnt in the last couple of years.